Books written by MED alumni

 Books written by M.E.D. alumni, many the result of M.E.D. research.

-The Master of Environmental Design program is a two-year research-based program culminating in a Masters thesis.
-Started in 1967, the MED program remains one of the first and most intensive of its kind with a history that is particularly relevant today.
+The Master of Environmental Design program is a two-year, tuition-free, research-based program culminating in an independent project.
+Started in 1967, the M.E.D. program remains one of the first and most intensive of its kind with a history that is particularly relevant today.

-The MED program prepares students for a critical practice in writing, teaching, curatorial work, and experimental design.
+The M.E.D. program prepares students for a critical practice in spatial activism, public scholarship, advocacy, teaching, curatorial work, and experimental design.
 It may also provide a foundation for future Ph.D. studies in architecture and related fields.
-The very intention of the program is to assert fresh applications of spatial practices in the broader culture and even in global governance.
+M.E.D. graduates build spatial fluency in culture, articulate the political and environmental instrumentality of space, and lend more authority to spatial practices in culture and governance.

 Eligibility and Admissions

 The main criterion for admission to the program is a well-defined research proposal for independent study that engages one or more of the study areas listed below.
-The proposal should outline a study plan that the candidate can accomplish in four academic terms and that can be supported by faculty expertise available to students in the M.E.D. program.
+The proposal should outline a study plan that the candidate can accomplish in four academic terms with support by faculty available to students in the M.E.D. program.
+Students are chosen to be one in a collegial cohort that pursues rigorous inquiries with inventive methodologies.
+Prospective applicants may contact the M.E.D. director and attend a Q and A session held each fall.

 Areas of study